mine-cetinkaya-rundel/rmd-shiny-css/README.md

 # rmd-shiny-css

-Embedding a Shiny app in an R Markdown document and styling with CSS
+Unexpected (to me) behaviour when embedding a Shiny app in an R Markdown document and styling with CSS:

-Unexpected (to me) behaviour in Rmd documents with embedded shiny apps that use a custom CSS:

 You can take a look at the screenshots folder if you want a peek without running the code.

 In a nutshell, what I'm seeing is that when `runtime: shiny` is used in an Rmd, div ids get `"section-"` appended in the rendered output.
 Hence, styling will be applied correctly if the div id is named as `"section-blah"` in the css.

-I could not find any documentation around this, and I'm not sure if this, is this expected?
+I could not find any documentation around this.
+Is this expected behaviour?
 If so, why?